 TGax editor: change as follows:

-If dot11HECCAIndicationMode(#20501) is equal to 1 (per20bitmap), the PHY shall issue a PHY-CCA.indication(BUSY, {per20bitmap}) primitive if the conditions for issuing PHY-CCA.indication(BUSY, {primary}) primitive are not present and one of the following conditions are present in an otherwise idle 80 MHz, 160 MHz, or 80+80 MHz operating channel width:
+If the PHY issues a PHY-CCA.indication(BUSY, channel-list, per20bitmap) primitive, the PHY shall set the per20bitmap to indicate the busy/idle status of each 20 MHz subchannel.
+A 20 MHz subchannel is busy if one of the following conditions apply:

-Any signal within the any 20 MHz subchannel of secondary 20 MHz, secondary 40 MHz or secondary 80 MHz at or above a threshold of –62 dBm within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the PHY shall not issue PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+A signal is present on the 20 MHz subchannel at or above a threshold of -62 dBm at the receive antenna(s).
+The PHY shall indicate that the 20 MHz subchannel is busy a period aCCATime after the signal starts and shall continue to indicate the 20 MHz subchannel is busy while the threshold continues to be exceeded.

-An 80 MHz non-HT duplicate, VHT PPDU or HE PPDU detected in the secondary 80 MHz channel at or above max(–69 dBm, OBSS_PDlevel + 6 dB) with > 90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).
+The 20 MHz subchannel is in a channel on which an 80 MHz non-HT duplicate, VHT PPDU or HE PPDU at or above max(–69 dBm, OBSS_PDlevel + 6 dB) at the receive antenna(s) is present.
+The PHY shall indicate that the 20 MHz subchannel is busy with > 90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).

-A 40 MHz non-HT duplicate, HT_MF, HT_GF, VHT or HE PPDU detected in any 40 MHz sub-channel of the secondary 40 MHz or the secondary 80 MHz channel at or above max(–72 dBm, OBSS_PDlevel + 3 dB) with > 90% probability within a period aCCAMidTime.
+The 20 MHz subchannel is in a channel on which a 40 MHz non-HT duplicate, HT_MF, HT_GF, VHT or HE PPDU at or above max(–72 dBm, OBSS_PDlevel + 3 dB) at the receive antenna(s) is present.
+The PHY shall indicate that the 20 MHz subchannel is busy with > 90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).

-A 20 MHz NON_HT, HT_MF, HT_GF, VHT, or HE PPDU detected in the any 20 MHz subchannel of secondary 20 MHz, secondary 40 MHz or secondary 80 MHz channel at or above max(–72 dBm, OBSS_PDlevel) with >90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).
+A 20 MHz NON_HT, HT_MF, HT_GF, VHT, or HE PPDU at or above max(–72 dBm, OBSS_PDlevel) at the receive antenna(s) is present on the 20 MHz subchannel.
+The PHY shall indicate that the 20 MHz subchannel is busy with > 90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).

 OBSS_PDlevel is defined in 26.10.2.4 (Adjustment of OBSS PD and transmit power) and applied in the equations to define the detection level in this subclause if an HE STA has ignored a 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz inter-BSS PPDU following the procedure in 26.10.2.2 (General operation with non-SRG OBSS PD level) or 26.10.2.3 (General operation with SRG OBSS PD level).
 It is applied to any secondary channels within the PPDU bandwidth of the inter-BSS PPDU and during the RXTIME of the inter-BSS PPDU.
 Otherwise, OBSS_PDlevel is not applied in the equations to define the detection level in this subclause.